 Forgiveness and patience

 Not just with other people, but with yourself as well.
 It can be hard for me to forgive myself for making a mistake or doing something wrong, I can re-live events over and over in my mind wondering why I didn’t do it better.
 So I have to actively stop chastising myself and instead, forgive myself for the mistake and be patient.
 Everyone makes mistakes and it’s really important to be kind to yourself when you do make one.
 I just take a minute to stop what I’m doing and say (in my mind, “It’s okay, you made a mistake.
 Don’t worry about it, you know you meant well/did your best.
 You’ll get there.”
 Taking the time to be supportive and kind to yourself goes a long way to building up your self-confidence and self-worth.

-If Intuitive Living is something you want to explore more, you may want to visit The Little Sage.
+If Intuitive Living is something you want to explore more, you may want to visit Helen Jacobs.
 This is how I got started on my journey and I found the website a really great resource for information and practical guides on intuitive living.

 Phoebe is a travel writer and photographer with a love for storytelling and making people laugh.
 Matt is a videographer and photographer with a passion for the great outdoors and big adventures.
 Together we inspire big adventures through our guides, videos, vlogs and photographs.
 Find out more about us here.